MixinNetwork/trusted-group/mvm/eos/README.md

 ```

 The following arguments need to modify accordingly.
-1. `--p2p-listen-endpoint` specify address for listening to incoming p2p connections.
+1. `--p2p-listen-endpoint` specifies address for listening to incoming p2p connections.
-2. `--p2p-peer-address` specify p2p address for connecting to, in this example, it's `127.0.0.1:9100` which is specified in launch Eos testnet command
+2. `--p2p-peer-address` specifies p2p address for connecting to, in this example, it's `127.0.0.1:9100` which is specified in launching Eos testnet command
-3. `--http-server-address` specifies rpc address for Eos engine to connecting to.
+3. `--http-server-address` specifies RPC address for Eos engine to connecting to.

 ## Deploying mtg.xin Contract to Testnet